-As a business owner, if you choose to share your data with your accountant using the Accountant's Copy functionality, you will send this file type to your accounting professional.
-Here is a list of some of the advantages and limitations of sharing this type of data file:
+As a business owner, if you choose to share your data with your accountant using the Accountant's Copy functionality, you will send the .QBX file type to your accounting professional.
+Consider some of the advantages and limitations of sharing this type of data file:

-- This file type is created by the business owner and enables your accountant to review and make needed changes to your data while you continue recording your day-to-day transactions in the file at your office. - Any changes or additions your accountant makes can be imported (merged) into your company's data file. - The accountant's work is protected by a required Dividing Date, preventing the business owner from making changes to transactions dated on or before the Dividing Date. - The compressed file size makes it a perfect choice for attaching to an email or moving from one computer location to another.
+The business owner creates this file type, which enables your accountant to review and make needed changes to your data while you continue recording your day-to-day transactions in the file at your office.

-- The file type does not replace a .OBB backup because it lacks some of the needed transaction logs. - The file cannot be opened; it must be converted to a .QBA file type.
+- Any changes or additions your accountant makes can be imported (merged) into your company's data file. - The accountant's work is protected by a required Dividing Date, preventing the business owner from making changes to transactions dated on or before the Dividing Date. - The compressed file size makes it a perfect choice for attaching to an email or moving from one computer location to another. - The file type does not replace a .QBB backup because it lacks some of the needed transaction logs. - The file cannot be opened; it must be converted to a .QBA file type.